QuaSi-Software/Documentation/docs/resie_description_components.md

 #### Maximum thermal and electrical power

-In order to adress a change in maximum power output or input of the heat pump at different operating temperatures, two different approaches can be used.
+In order to address a change in maximum power output or input of the heat pump at different operating temperatures, two different approaches can be used.

-The more complex but also more accurate approache is the use of polynomial fits of temperature-dependend thermal and electrical power.
-These polynomes depend on the condenser outlet and the evaporator inlet temperature and they need to be calculated from manufacturer data or from measurements.
+The more complex but also more accurate approach is the use of polynomial fits of temperature-dependent thermal and electrical power.
+These polynomials depend on the condenser outlet and the evaporator inlet temperature and they need to be calculated from manufacturer data or from measurements.

-In order to adress the early planning stage, general, market-averaged polynomes need to be created, representing an average heat pump.
-Aditionally, one specific heat pump model can be used if the the required data is available.
+In order to address the early planning stage, general, market-averaged polynomials need to be created, representing an average heat pump.
+Additionally, one specific heat pump model can be used if the the required data is available.

-**ToDo**: Add method of calculating market-averaged polynomes!
+**ToDo**: Add method of calculating market-averaged polynomials!

-Biquadratic polynomes according to TRNSYS Type 401
+Biquadratic polynomials according to TRNSYS Type 401
 $$ \dot{Q}_{HP,max} = c_{q1} + c_{q2} \ \bar{T}_{HP,source,in} + c_{q3} \ \bar{T}_{HP,sink,out}  + c_{q4} \ \bar{T}_{HP,source,in} \ \bar{T}_{HP,sink,out} + \cdot  \cdot  \cdot \\
   \ c_{q5} \ \bar{T}_{HP,source,in}^2  + c_{q6} \ \bar{T}_{HP,sink,out}^2  $$

 $$ P_{el,HP,max} = c_{p1} + c_{p2} \ \bar{T}_{HP,source,in} + c_{p3} \ \bar{T}_{HP,sink,out}  + c_{p4} \ \bar{T}_{HP,source,in} \ \bar{T}_{HP,sink,out} + \cdot  \cdot  \cdot \\
   \ c_{p5} \ \bar{T}_{HP,source,in}^2  + c_{p6} \ \bar{T}_{HP,sink,out}^2  $$
-where all temeratures have to be normed according to
+where all temperatures have to be normed according to
 $$ \bar{T} = \frac{T \ [°C]}{273.15} + 1 $$

-If both the thermal output and electrical input power are given as a temperature-dependent polynome, the temperature-dependend COP (see previous section) can be direclty calculated from these polynomes.
+If both the thermal output and electrical input power are given as a temperature-dependent polynomial, the temperature-dependent COP (see previous section) can be directly calculated from these polynomials.

 The second method to adjust the electrical and thermal energy would be a linear gradient that adjust the rated power in dependency of one temperature.
 Checking the available data of many different heat pumps from Stiebel-Eltron[^Stiebel-EltronTool], a simplified correlation can be observed:

-- the thermal power is dependend on the source temperature, but independent on the sink temperature (the lower the source temperature the lower is the heating power)
+- the thermal power is dependent on the source temperature, but independent on the sink temperature (the lower the source temperature the lower is the heating power)
-- the electrical power is dependend on the sink temperature, but independent on the source temperature (the higher the sink temperature the higher is the electrical power consumption)
+- the electrical power is dependent on the sink temperature, but independent on the source temperature (the higher the sink temperature the higher is the electrical power consumption)

 This gives the possibility to linearly adjust the available thermal power with the change of the source temperature and the electrical power demand with the change of the temperature of the sink.
 Which power needs to be adjusted depends on the choice of the control strategy - thermally or electrically controlled.
 The gradients of the power de- or increase with a change of the temperature, \(f_{HP,\dot{Q} reduction}\) and \(f_{HP,P_{el} reduction}\), needs to be specified.
 Both factors can have a value of, for example, 0.02, which means a change of 2 % of the rated power per Kelvin of temperature shift with respect to the rated temperatures.
 The two factors are defined as follows: